serverless/serverless/docs/providers/aws/guide/functions.md

 ## Dead Letter Queue (DLQ)

 When AWS lambda functions fail, they are [retried](http://docs.aws.amazon.com/lambda/latest/dg/retries-on-errors.html).
-If the retries also fail, AWS has a feature to send information about the failed request to a SNS topic or SNS queue, called the [Dead Letter Queue](http://docs.aws.amazon.com/lambda/latest/dg/dlq.html), which you can use to track and diagnose and react to lambda failures.
+If the retries also fail, AWS has a feature to send information about the failed request to a SNS topic or SQS queue, called the [Dead Letter Queue](http://docs.aws.amazon.com/lambda/latest/dg/dlq.html), which you can use to track and diagnose and react to lambda failures.

 You can setup a dead letter queue for your serverless functions with the help of a SNS topic and the `onError` config parameter.